QuSpin/QuSpin/sphinx/source/examples/example9.rst

 .. _example9-label:

-Integrability Breaking and Thermalising Dynamics in the Translationally Invariant 2D Transverse-Field Ising Model
+Integrability Breaking and Thermalising Dynamics in the 2D Transverse-Field Ising Model
 -----------------------------------------------------------------------------------------------------------------

 This example shows how to code up the time-periodic 2D transverse-field Ising Hamiltonian: